andreasphil/unbuild/README.md

 - **Aliases:** You can simplify local imports by mapping certain paths to aliases in the import map.
 Unbuild comes pre-configured with `./scripts/` aliased to `@/` and `./vendor/` aliased to `@vendor/`.

 - **Autocompletions:** VS Code and Node.js-based language tools don't support autocompletions based on import maps and URL imports.
-But Deno implements many web standards, and therefore handles frontend projects pretty well.
-If you create a `deno.json` with the exact same [imports](https://docs.deno.com/runtime/fundamentals/configuration/#dependencies) as in `index.html`, you should get decent autocompletions even for dependencies from CDNs.
-Note that this requires the Deno extension for VS Code.
+If you vendor your dependencies, your editor should be able to make sense of them and provide completions.

 - **Type checking:** `// @ts-check` or a [`jsconfig.json`](./jsconfig.json) in combination with JSDoc comments can do basic type checking.
 To learn more: [TypeScript, Minus TypeScript on CSS-Tricks](https://css-tricks.com/typescript-minus-typescript/).

 - **Deployment:** No `node_modules` or build process means you can literally just drop your project folder on any static file server that has an IP, and your app is ready.

-- **Testing:** If you want to add unit tests, you can use [Node.js's](https://nodejs.org/api/test.html) or [Deno's](https://docs.deno.com/runtime/manual/basics/testing/) built-in test runners for lightweight testing that doesn't require any additional setup or dependencies (beyond Node.js or Deno itself).
+- **Testing:** If you want to add unit tests, you can use [Node.js's](https://nodejs.org/api/test.html) built-in test runners for lightweight testing that doesn't require any additional setup or dependencies (beyond Node.js).

 ## Deployment